 Beactica participated in this European expertise network that focused on molecular analysis and dynamic modelling of synapse function.
 The aim was to generate a blueprint for the discovery of novel pathways and targets that enable rational strategies to design therapies for human brain disease.
 The SynSys project was active 2010–2014.

 Beactica participated in this initial training network, ITN, that builds on our knowledge of genome information and aims to develop a new generation of neuroscientists, contributing to the fight against brain disorders.
 The BrainTrain project was active 2011–2014.Learn More

-Beactica participated in this collaborative large-scale integrating project with a role to discover new classes of drugs targetting Cys-loop receptors, a superfamily of ligand-gated ion channels.
+Beactica participated in this collaborative large-scale integrating project with a role to discover new classes of drugs targeting Cys-loop receptors, a superfamily of ligand-gated ion channels.
 The NeuroCyprres project was active 2008–2012.Learn More